Customer Highlight: Verdes Foundation

 The cannabis industry is expanding rapidly, and in many cases, the new markets never had the medical marijuana culture prevalent in places like California, Colorado, Washington, or Maine to ease into acceptance of recreational, adult-use programs.
-This leads to new cannabis businesses opening in areas where the large majority of residents have had limited exposure to cannabis outside of prohibition era rhetoric and the “Just Say No” campaigns in the 80’s.
+This often leads to new cannabis businesses opening in areas where the large majority of residents have had limited exposure to cannabis outside of prohibition era rhetoric and the “Just Say No” campaigns in the 80’s.
 So how can a new cannabis business create a strong relationship with their community and work to overcome decades of negative perception?
-According to Shawna Brown, Community Relations Manager at Verdes Foundation in New Mexico, it starts with a strong company culture and a focus on education.
+According to Shawna Brown, Community Relations Manager at Verdes Foundation in New Mexico, it all starts with a strong company culture and a focus on cannabis education.

 “We believe that our company culture permeates through the entire patient experience, if our employees are educated and compassionate, our patients will feel that and want to come back.
 That’s what we’re after.”

 To establish a culture that empowers employees, Verdes Foundation employs a full time Registered Nurse to run their training curriculum.
 Doing so “instills compassion, focus on the patient, communication, and professionalism.”
 Brown went on to add that working with a nurse “provides team members with knowledge that they are then able to transfer to patients.”
 Instead of concentrating on sales and sell through, team members are trained to ask questions and get to know the patient.
 “Educating our patients is our top priority, we want them to ask questions about cannabis so that they know exactly what they’re ingesting and how it will affect them,” said Brown.
 They’ve learned that if a patient leaves feeling heard and informed, they are not only more likely to return, but they actually become an advocate for Verdes Foundation, which helps with community relationship building.